jonnyburch/jonnyburch.com/_drafts/2024-07-12-why-s-my-ceo-being-an-asshole.md

 Unfortunately the screw loose that does create most founders is 'something to prove'.

-Whatever the outcome they dream of, whether it's riches, conference keynotes, launching an investing career, or plain old 'changing the world', I'm almost certain that for most there's a person or a formative experience that they can focus on to dig deeper and prove wrong.
+Whatever the outcome they dream of, whether it's 'fuck you' money, conference keynotes, launching an investing career, or plain old 'changing the world', I'm almost certain that for most there's a person or a formative experience that's forcing them to dig deeper and run at walls (or [eat glass and stare into the abyss](https://www.youtube.com/watch?v=wVmGSMWkS9c)).

 That makes good pioneer founders, even on day one before they hired you or brought you on as a co-founder, irrational beasts.